liamtryan19-max/Original/README.md

     <p><strong>2nd Year International Business Management</strong><br>
     Cardiff University (Graduating 2028, Placement Year starts 06/2026)
      <br>I atained a 66% average grade in first year and am keen to bolster that percentage.
 My degree now has a strong emphasis on international managment with Inferential Statistics, Statistical Modelling and Survey Methods
+     <p><strong>Sir William Borlase Grammer School </strong><br>
+     SWBGS is the Grammer School I attended from Yeaer 7 through to year 13 where I studied British and American Politics, Businessand and English Literature in addition to an EPQ pertaining to enviromental and sustainable practices relating to the fashion industry.
+     <p><strong>Hoshuko (Japanese International School) </strong><br>
+     Whilst I grew up in the UK outside of London, I attended Hoshuko, an international school for Japanese nationals which on Saturday teaches British nationals Japanese.
+        This allowed me excellent perspective on a multicultrual orgnaisation and has made me more open minded throughout my entire life.
+Through this, I was able to aquire an 9 in Japanese GCSE in addition to my other GCSEs.

   <section class="section" id="experience">